 Inventory, ea : 0

-The Passionfruit vine is a subtropical plant native to southern Brazil, Paraguay and Northern Argentina.
-In the late 1800’s they were also found to be growing in the coastal areas of Australia then soon after made their way to Hawaii via seeds brought over from Australia.
-It grows vigorously as a vine and is able to stretch its branches across trellises, walls and the canopies of rainforest trees.
+The passionfruit vine is a subtropical plant native to southern Brazil, Paraguay, and Northern Argentina.
+In the late 1800s, they were also found to be growing in the coastal areas of Australia, then soon after made their way to Hawaii via seeds brought over from Australia.
+It grows vigorously as a vine and is able to stretch its branches across trellises, walls, and the canopies of rainforest trees.
 Passionfruit thrives in warm to hot climates that experience moderate rainfall and rare frost.
-Commercial production today comes out of India, New Zealand, the Caribbean, Brazil, Columbia, Ecuador, Indonesia, Peru, Australia, Israel, Africa and in the United States from Florida and California.
+Commercial production today is centralized in India, New Zealand, the Caribbean, Brazil, Columbia, Ecuador, Indonesia, Peru, Australia, Israel, Africa, and in the United States in Florida, Hawaii, and California.